Readmissions to acute specialised mental health inpatient services within 28 days of discharge

 Commentary

 With demand for mental health services and patient complexity remaining high, readmission rates remain relatively steady when compared year on year.
-EMHS continues to progress wrap-around type services that have been implemented to minimise the need for patients to be readmitted to a hospital setting.
+EMHS continues to strive to build and strengthen its community-based services to better support patients following discharge.

 These services include: